infer-actively/pymdp/README.md

 # ... and so on ...
 ```

 ## Getting started / introductory material

-We recommend starting with the Installation/Usage section of the [official documentation](https://pymdp-rtd.readthedocs.io) for the repository.
+We recommend starting with the Installation/Usage section of the [official documentation](https://pymdp-rtd.readthedocs.io) for the repository, which provides a series of useful pedagogical notebooks for introducing you to active inference and how to build agents in `pymdp`.

-For new users to `pymdp`, the documentation contains a set of tutorial notebooks like:
+For new users to `pymdp`, we specifically recommend stepping through following three Jupyter notebooks (can also be used on Google Colab):

 - [`Pymdp` fundamentals](https://pymdp-rtd.readthedocs.io/en/latest/notebooks/pymdp_fundamentals.html)
 - [Active Inference from Scratch](https://pymdp-rtd.readthedocs.io/en/latest/notebooks/active_inference_from_scratch.html)